hypercharge/hypercharge-php/README.md

 ## Configuration

-To get started, add one of the following snippets to you global configuration file.
+To get started, add one of the following snippets to your global configuration file.

 ### Sandbox
+Hypercharge support creates a test-account and sends you login and password.
 For development and testing.
 No real money is transfered.

 ```php